Boilermate

 planning to incorporate one in a new installation) you should be

-aware if fundamental differences between old and new models.
+aware of fundamental differences between old and new models.

 What is a Boilermate?

-the age of the unit you are trying to describe as the function and
+the age of the unit as the function and

 appearance has somewhat altered over the years.